opensearch-project/project-website/_posts/2023-04-21-extensibility-roadmap.markdown

 ### Offloading background tasks to extensions

-A number of background operations are currently run asynchronously in an OpenSearch cluster, including Lucene segment merges, data tier migrations (e..g hot to warm to cold), and most operations performed by ISM.
+A number of background operations are currently run asynchronously in an OpenSearch cluster, including Lucene segment merges, data tier migrations (e.g. hot to warm to cold), and most operations performed by ISM.
 These could be offloaded to dedicated or isolated compute via the extensions mechanism improving cluster scalability and availability.

 ### Communication protocols as extensions